oVirt/ovirt-site/source/feature/advancedforemanintegration.html.md

 ### Setup Testing Environment

-To allow testing the feature in "allinone" configuration, which means running foreman on a Vm and simulate new bare-metal hosts with new Vms, you should configure the following on your hypervisor: (NOTE: This manual set the foreman subnet to 192.168.223.0, which 192.168.223.2 is the foreman Vm address and 192.168.223.1 is the gateway to the external network)
+To allow testing the feature in "allinone" configuration, which means running foreman on a VM and simulate new bare-metal hosts with new VMs, you should configure the following on your hypervisor: (NOTE: This manual set the foreman subnet to 192.168.223.0, which 192.168.223.2 is the foreman VM address and 192.168.223.1 is the gateway to the external network)

 *   Enable IP forwarding